 |We are all working in the team MATRIX at the Laboratoire de Physique des Solides (LPS) in Orsay.
 The LPS is part of the vibrating Paris region fostering interaction with fellow researchers and visiting scientist.|

 Cyrille Hamon obtained his Ph.D. from the University of Rennes 1 (France) under the supervision of Pascale Even-Hernandez and Valérie Marchi in 2013.
 He was a postdoctoral fellow in Luis Liz-Marzán laboratory (CIC Biomagune, Spain) from 2014 to 2016.
-He then joined the laboratories of Gaëlle Charron and Pascal Hersen in the University Paris Diderot.
+He then joined the laboratories of Gaëlle Charron and Pascal Hersen (MSC, Université Paris 7) from 2016 to 2017.

-He has just been appointed with a permanent CNRS position in the Laboratoire de Physique des Solides in Orsay.
+He has been appointed in 2017 with a permanent CNRS position in the Laboratoire de Physique des Solides in Orsay.

 His current interest focuses on devising new plasmonic architectures for sensing and catalytic applications.

 Jieli Lyu completed her M.S. degree at the Key Laboratory of Applied Surface and Colloid Chemistry of Shaanxi Normal University.
 She studied under the supervision of Prof. Junxia Peng and Prof. Yu Fang, and her main research topics were (1) synthesis and characterization of amphiliphic compounds; (2) formulation and performances of the emulsions; (3) emulsion-templated preparation of porous materials and their catalytic performance.

 She started her PhD in october 2018.
 Her research interest focuses on nanomaterials with a multiscale organization as well as shedding light on the self-assemblies pathways using light scattering techniques.